NeoNeuron/Linux-guide-for-researcher/README.md

 "~" is short for your home directory "/home/${USER}", "${USER}" is your user name.

-Unlike Windows, Linux directories are arranged by their category (e.g. program, setting, library or document), not by software name or company name.
+Linux directories are arranged by their category (e.g. program, setting, library or document), not by software name or company name (like in Windows).

 	/home       user data all go here
 	/boot       linux kernal and configurations about booting.